 Sanae and Ben are the authors of the Barefoot Smiles blog where they share with travellers their lifestyle based on healthy travel, surfing and the practice of living with less.
-We invited them on our website to give them the opportunity to introduce themselves and their life on the road.
-They also give you some tips for a healthy diet on a budget as well as a free Healthy Eating Plan to download!
+We invited them to give them the opportunity to introduce themselves and their life on the road.
+They also give you some tips for a healthy diet on a budget while traveling!

 A mindful lifestyle

 Days filled with gratitude as the sun rises over the ocean and our little home on wheels.
 Travelling to exotic locations, eating good food, taking photo’s and meeting likeminded people who embrace our vision of living with less.
 We call it the Barefoot Smiles Life – it’s mindful travel, lifestyle over luxury and inspired connections.
 This lifestyle has a lot of wholesome energy attached to it which in turn offers new opportunities everyday.
 We’re feeling good.
 I mean really good.
 When you are following your soul’s purpose the universe sends its gratitude.

 Everything we own is packed into our little home on wheels – luna the gypsy van and we’re currently en route travelling north on the east coast of Australia.

 Van life has offers us an incredible amount of freedom and means we have time to explore the experiences that really matter.
 Feeling the salt on our skin, practicing yoga, breathing in rainbows at sunrise and fuelling our bodies with healthy, delicious food.
 These experiences offer more value to our lives than any of the material possessions we left behind.

 Staying conscious of our health on the road has been essential for us to keep this lifestyle flowing.
 Enjoying optimal health while on a tight budget and with minimal space is possible.
 No need for 2 minute noodles or baked bean cans!